 Swapping out tile isn’t exactly a quick fix, so what’s one to do when you can’t bare to go another day looking at the drab sea foam green ceramic in your bathroom?
 There are more quick solutions than you’d think, for both walls and flooring!
-Regardless of your needs, there are several ways you can go about revamping your surfaces, whether you’re a renter and need a temporary change, or simply aren’t up for the labor-intensive job.
+Regardless of your needs, there are several ways you can go about covering old tile surfaces, whether you’re a renter and need a temporary change, or simply aren’t up for the labor-intensive job.
 Best of all, these methods are far less expensive than a renovation project.

 Photo: Etsy; This post may contain affiliate links

 This floor has been upgraded with a modern design printed onto durable vinyl squares.
 The 12″ x 12″ sections are laminated, so you don’t have to worry about the prints wearing away.
 Get a sample for just $8 to give the design a test-drive.

 Freshen up your floors with a decorative vinyl mat.
 Unlike other rugs and carpeting, this mat does not absorb dust and allergens, making it easy to clean and suitable for any space including the kitchen and garage.